-Our next camp will be held from Friday to Sunday, June 7 to 9, 2019.
+Our next camp will be held from Friday and Saturday, June 5 & 6, 2020.

 Camp Dogwood is held at Camp Pioneer on the Georgia Sheriff’s Pineland campus, a beautiful, spacious, well-equipped facility located on Young’s Mill Road about three miles outside of LaGrange.
 Through art, games and stories, campers will be helped to:

 - Discover healthy ways to deal with grief.

 - Find positive ways of remembering their loved one.

 Children can learn healthy coping skills all while enjoying fun activities such as swimming, horseback riding and more!

 Camp Dogwood Online Forms

 School counselors may fill out a referral form for a child here.
 (As an alternative, a downloadable form is available here.)
 This referral does not reserve a spot for a child at camp.
 After receiving this referral, our team will contact the parent/guardian and send them a camp application to complete if they are interested.
 Thank you for your referral!